 But what makes BIR unique among other tracks on the NHRA circuit is its on-site camping, specifically, The Zoo campground, which has a reputation among drivers, teams and fans alike for being THE place to be at the end of race day.
 With live bands Thursday through Saturday, a spectacular fireworks display, 24-hour food, a constant parade of Partywagons, bonfires and rickshaw races, The Zoo is the only place to stay to really experience NHRA Nationals at BIR.
 It’s all good clean fun.

 For those with small children or who want quieter evenings, the reserved and family camping areas have early noise and traffic rules that are strictly enforced to give families a break from the all-night celebrations.

 A major change to the event again this year will make fans very happy.
-BIR moved the ticket gate inside the track and eliminated ticket scanning to reduce the long lines at the front gate and to get fans into the track quicker.
+BIR moved the ticket gate inside the track to reduce the long lines at the front gate and to get fans into the track quicker.
 For day parking, fans drive into the track and park before buying their ticket.
 Campers and those with premium parking will drive inside to the new ticketing site.